eunbaeAN/NiceBacteria/README.md

 Please do not forget to put the parameter '--samples' to provide the information of your samples.

 #### nextflow options which can be useful
--qs, -queue-size : Max number of processes that can be executed in parallel by each executor.
+-qs, -queue-size : Max number of processes that can be executed in parallel by each executor. <br>
--resume :
+-resume :  <br>
--ansi-log false (Default : true)
+-ansi-log false (Default : true) <br>
 [More nextflow options](https://www.nextflow.io/docs/latest/cli.html?highlight=resume)

 ### Create csv file "my-samples.csv" (tab delimited file)